co-operating-systems/PhD/UseCases/ClientAuth.md

 ```

 The bigger problem here is not how to model rules but how to globally define `won:BankingWebSites` ?
 Let us assume it is defined by a future [Web Of Nations](https://co-operating.systems/2020/06/01/WoN/) standard ([pdf](https://co-operating.systems/2020/06/01/WoN.pdf)).
 That may come with a proof procedure
-that requires the Wallet to find out if an accessed website can be reached via the users national trust chain.
+that requires the Wallet to find out if an accessed website can be reached via the user's national trust chain.

 So imagine that Dorothy who lives in Kansas, has her FreedomBox at home running a Solid POD.
 This information is known to her Launcher App.
 So let us say the banking app wants to fetch some resource on [credit-agricole.fr](https://www.credit-agricole.fr/).
 How would the LauncherApp's Wallet know if credit-agricole is a `won:BankingWebSite` or not?
 The procedure would be here to start from the [kansas.gov](https://kansas.gov) website and find the link pointing to [usa.gov](https://usa.gov/) which would contain links to the countries in diplomatic relations to the USA, and a link also to Kansas proving that kansas is part of the USA.
-The credit-agricole website would in the same way link to a French company registrar [infogreffes](https://www.infogreffe.fr) with a RDF translatable representation for [Credit-Agricole de la Brie](https://www.infogreffe.fr/entreprise/caisse-locale-credit-agricole-de-la-brie/413588948/d2ebb654-e060-471b-8772-e20de6cafd86), and that representation should link to the French root [gouv.fr](https://gouv.fr/) which would point back to Infogreffes and to all the similar documents in all the other countries that are diplomatically related to France, of which of course the USA is one.
+The credit-agricole website would in the same way link to a French company registrar [infogreffes](https://www.infogreffe.fr) with an RDF translatable representation for [Credit-Agricole de la Brie](https://www.infogreffe.fr/entreprise/caisse-locale-credit-agricole-de-la-brie/413588948/d2ebb654-e060-471b-8772-e20de6cafd86), and that representation should link to the French root [gouv.fr](https://gouv.fr/) which would point back to Infogreffes and to all the similar documents in all the other countries that are diplomatically related to France, of which of course the USA is one.
 From this one can then build a chain of trust from the Kansas POD to the Credit-Agricole website which is perhaps the only direction that is needed.
 Now if the description in the French registrar contains a relation

 ```turtle